Sepsis: Prognosis

 Sepsis proves fatal for approximately 24.4% of people, and septic shock proves fatal for 34.7% of people within 30 days (with fatality rates for sepsis and septic shock being 32.2% and 38.5% after 90 days, respectively).

 Lactate is a useful method of determining prognosis, with those who have a level greater than 4 mmol/L having a mortality of 40% and those with a level of less than 2 mmol/L having a mortality of less than 15%.

 There are several prognostic stratification systems, such as APACHE II and Mortality in Emergency Department Sepsis.
 APACHE II factors in the person's age, underlying condition, and various physiologic variables to yield estimates of the risk of dying of severe sepsis.
 Of the individual covariates, the severity of the underlying disease most strongly influences the risk of death.
 Septic shock is also a strong predictor of short- and long-term mortality.
 Case-fatality rates are similar for culture-positive and culture-negative severe sepsis.
 The Mortality in Emergency Department Sepsis (MEDS) score is simpler and useful in the emergency department environment.

 Some people may experience severe long-term cognitive decline following an episode of severe sepsis, but the absence of baseline neuropsychological data in most people with sepsis makes the incidence of this difficult to quantify or study.
-Other complications in those who survive sepsis include functional decline, being unable to return to work, or in pediatrics being unable to regain baseline health status.
+Other complications in those who survive sepsis include functional decline, being unable to return to work, or, in pediatrics, being unable to regain baseline health status.
 Immune dysfunction and hyperinflammation may persist long after sepsis has resolved.

 The global mortality rate from sepsis declined from 50% in 1990 to 35% in 2017.
-However, the incidence and mortality of sepsis is difficult to quantify due to changing definitions of sepsis and increased recognition of the complication over time.
+However, the incidence and mortality of sepsis are difficult to quantify due to changing definitions of sepsis and increased recognition of the complication over time.